alexey-dc/rack_experiments/README.md

 E.g. I've heard an argument that globals diminish reusability, break modularity.
 I hope it's comically obvious that option (1) tries so hard to avoid a global - only to obliviate any hope of decoupling otherwise standalone Faraday request logic from Rack's middleware framework.

-(3) is also very global-like - but it's a reasonable option to explore... for that reason.
+(3) is also very global-like - but it's actually a reasonable option to explore... because it could work as well as any other globals-based solution.

 ## Maybe?
 Maybe I just give up too easily.
 Maybe I just haven't figured out the elegant way to do this.
 In that case, I'm sorry.
 Let's be friends - enlighten me.